 1. NVRC Summer Inclusion Worker Program

 This program provides families who have children with disabilities or other support considerations with the opportunity to apply to attend camp with a little extra support.
 The Inclusion Worker Program is suited to those who work will in a 1:3 ratio and are able to participate independently at times throughout the day or week.
-Information on the Inclusion Worker Program, availability, locations and the application process will be available early spring 2019 and we will begin accepting applications on Monday, May 6 at 9:00am.
+Information on the Inclusion Worker Program, availability, locations and the application process will be available early spring 2020 and we will begin accepting applications early May.
+Submission details will be outlined on the application form.

 - Step 1: Submit an application form.
-Application forms will be accepted from May 6 and are accepted on a first come first served basis until all placements are full.
+Application forms will be accepted in early May and are accepted on a first come first served basis until all placements are full.

 - Step 2: You will receive confirmation that your application has been approved and be informed of available dates and camp locations.